How does your mattress feel these days?

 You might want to skip memory foam mattresses, since the body contouring benefits that work so well for side sleepers can make it difficult to change positions and leave you feeling stuck.

 Alternatives to consider include latex and other types of foam that respond well to movement.
 Hybrids also tend to make more responsive beds, since they combine innerspring support with foam comfort layers.

-Sleepers with lower body weight, or people who weigh less than around 130 pounds, will most likely find a medium-firm mattress firmer than someone who weighs more.
+- Sleepers with lower body weights will most likely find a medium-firm mattress firmer than someone who weighs more.
 It’s fine if you prefer a firmer bed, but if you sleep on your side or need pain and pressure relief, you’ll likely want to look for a softer mattress.

-People weighing more than 230 pounds or so will generally need a firmer bed to get enough support.
+- People with higher body weights will generally need a firmer bed to get enough support.
 Hybrids, which combine supportive innerspring coils with the comfort of foam, can provide lasting durability.
-Look for mattresses taller than 12 inches, particularly if you prefer foam beds, since mattresses shorter than 12 inches may not offer enough support.
+Look for mattresses taller than 12 inches, particularly if you prefer foam beds.
+Mattresses shorter than 12 inches may not offer enough support.

-Don’t forget to consider the size of the mattress.
-Full mattresses aren’t any longer than twin mattresses, so people over 6 feet tall may have trouble getting comfortable on anything smaller than a queen mattress.
+- People over 6 feet tall should keep in mind the size of the mattress.
+Full mattresses aren’t any longer than twin mattresses, so tall people may have trouble getting comfortable on anything smaller than a queen mattress.
 Most people find it tough to sleep with their feet hanging off the edge of the bed.

-If you have a larger frame, and you’ve been struggling to get comfortable enough to sleep, it may be time to upgrade your bed as well as your mattress.
+- If you have a larger frame and you’ve been struggling to get comfortable enough to sleep, it may be time to upgrade your bed and your mattress.

 If you regularly wake up with lower back or neck pain, your mattress may have lost its ability to support your body and keep your spine in a neutral position, Longo explains.
 Continuing to sleep on a mattress that doesn’t support you properly usually only makes your pain worse.